jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### GNOME 3 Modify Favorites

 You can remove default icons from the favorite menu as well as add your own favorite applications in GNOME 3 and GNOME 40.
+By right-clicking on the icon you have an option to remove it from the Favorites menu.

+For example to add a Favorite for the Terminal program click **Activities** > **Search** > type **Terminal** > right click on the icon > **Add to Favorites**.

 #### GNOME 40 Features